richardkdrew/PhotographySite/README.md

 # Photo Site
-Template for a simple Photography site.
+Template for a simple Photography website.